 Long story short, I used this recipe as a start and made a few changes.
 Instead of mayo, I used cream cheese and I also used more corn than the recipe called for (but that’s mainly because I could not let a single kernel go to waste).
 This dip is so simple to make and everyone loved it!
 Next time, I might add a little crumbled bacon to the mix, I think that a little smokiness would be so good in this.
 Enjoy!

-- Cream Cheese, room temperature – is the creamy base of this dip.
+- Cream Cheese, at room temperature – is the creamy base of this dip.